HybridScale/Workshop-on-practical-usage-of-HPC-systems/content/HPC-intro/HPC-demo.md

 ---
 ### Prepare working environment on the login node

-In HPC clusters, several users often work simultaneously with different applications.
-Therefore, the applications in your current working environment are not activated by default.
-The reason for this is that users can isolate their software environments for their specific needs, easily switch between different versions of the same application (e.g. a researcher needs both Python 2.7 and 3.8 for different projects) and support application dependency management and the reduction of possible collisions.
+In HPC clusters, several users often run different applications at the same time.
+Therefore, the applications in your working environment are not activated by default, but the users have to load it by themselves.
+This allows users to:
+- Isolate their software environments for specific application/data requirements,
+- Easily switcg between different application versions (e.g. a researcher may need both Python 2.7 and 3.8 for different applications),
+- Manage dependencies effectively and minimise conflicts.

-Nowadays, one of the most common tools of the pre-installed appliation management in the HPC envorionment is called `Modulefiles`.
-The basic command is `module` and all changes on the environment variables are applicable only in the current session.
+A widely used tool for managing pre-installed applications in HPC environments is `Modulefiles`.
+The primary command is `module`, and changes to the environment variables only apply to the current user session.

 <link rel="stylesheet" type="text/css" href="../../_static/asciinema-player.css" />
 <body>